 It’s probably safe to say that Trump didn’t help his chances of winning Michigan on Thursday, but that’s not the only self-injurious thing he did this week.
 He also chose the day that two dams broke and inundated whole communities to threaten to withhold all federal aid from the state.

-Michigan Governor Gretchen Whitmer said she told President Trump they need to focus on the “true enemy” ofduring a phone call after catastrophic flooding forced her to declare a state of emergency.
-Mr. Trump, who a Michigan Ford auto plant Thursday, has been encouraging protests against several states’ lockdown orders, including Michigan, and recently threatened to cut funding to the state over mailing out absentee voting ballots.
+Michigan Governor Gretchen Whitmer said she told President Trump they need to focus on the “true enemy” of coronavirus during a phone call after catastrophic flooding forced her to declare a state of emergency.
+Mr. Trump, who will be visiting a Michigan Ford auto plant Thursday, has been encouraging protests against several states’ lockdown orders, including Michigan, and recently threatened to cut funding to the state over mailing out absentee voting ballots.

 “To have this kind of distraction is just ridiculous to be honest,” Whitmer said on “CBS This Morning” on Thursday.
 “Threatening to take money away from a state that is hurting as bad as we are right now is just scary.
 And I think something that is unacceptable.”